shindesharad71/Video-Calling-With-MEAN-Stack/README.md

-# P2P Calling With MEAN Stack
+# P2P Video Calling With MEAN Stack

 A Basic Video P2P Video Calling Implemented Using Angular, Node and Express Js With the Help of Socket and WebRTC.